Tools for Growing Your Scouting Unit

-In-person recruitment events are also possible.
+In-person recruitment events are also possible, subject to current COVID-19 safety guidelines.
 Gather interested families in a park or host a “drive through” sign-up event!
 Be sure to promote your event on your unit’s Facebook Page, and share it to your community’s Facebook interest groups.

 Scout Talk Videos

 The BSA created “Scout Talk” videos, and we have selected a few for easy sharing and posting by units.
 Use these videos of Cub Scouts or Scouts BSA members on your social media pages and unit websites.

 Before your virtual or in-person Join Night, review these “Scout Talk Questions Answered” videos as a way to prepare.
 If you need additional resources, including pre-formatted social media posts and additional videos, visit the BSA’s Brand Center!

 Resources for Answering Questions

 Scouting instills values, gives youth a competitive edge and helps them become resilient adults, adults who lead.
 Scouting brings families together and gives them the platform for true, quality time together, where memories can be made that last a lifetime.

 We also recognize that in your social circles, some may wonder about Scouting.
 They may ask questions about things they’ve heard or seen.
 They may be confused about who we are and what we do.